 One of the best ways to fight cancer is to detect it early then stay on top of it.
 Luckily, the process of screening for oral cancer is easy, thanks to veloscopes.
 This device uses fluorescence, an optical technique.
 Under the specialized white light, normal tissues glow bright green.
 Abnormal tissue does not glow and be easy for your dentist to spot.

 Abnormal screenings do not automatically mean that a patient has cancer.
 If abnormal results are found from a screening, your dentist will schedule a second scan several days later.
 There, your dentist will see if the dark spots have disappeared, or they may perform a biopsy to determine whether or not the spots are indeed cancer.

-Contact Fonthill Dental to book your oral cancer screening appointment today.
+Contact Fonthill Dental to book your oral cancer screening appointment today at Fonthill & Welland, ON.